carloscuesta/react-native-error-boundary/README.md

 ```

 ## Usage

+This component catches **[JavaScript errors](https://github.com/carloscuesta/react-native-error-boundary/issues/5#issuecomment-523809153) anywhere in their child component tree**.
+Native errors are not handled.

 Using this component is really simple.
 First you have to import the `ErrorBoundary`
 component.
 Then, you have to **wrap** it **around any component** that